mr-kbRKD/Book_Record_Management/Readme.md

 ## /users/{id}
 GET : Get a user by id ✅✅
 PUT : Update a user by id
 DELETE : Delete a user by id (check if user still has an issued book) (is there any fine to be paid)

-## /users/subscription-details/{id}
+## /users/subscription-details/{id}  ✅
 GET : Get user subscription details
 1. Date of subscription
 2. Valid till
 3. Find if any

 ## /books
-GET : Get all books (list)
+GET : Get all books (list) ✅
-POST : Create/Add a new book
+POST : Create/Add a new book ✅

 ## /books/{id}
-GET : Get a book by id
+GET : Get a book by id ✅
 PUT : Update a book by id
 DELETE : Delete a book by id

-## /books/issued/books
+## /books/issued/books  ✅
 GET : Get all issued books

 ## /books/issued/withfine
 GET : Get all issued book with fine

 # Subscription Types
 Basic (3 months)
 Standard (6 months)
 Premium (12 months)

+NOTE : dates format will be : mm/dd/yyyy

 If the subscription date is 12/10/23 and subscription type is basic